snd/hinoki/README.md

 to a whole variety of problems.

-reading the rest of this readme takes 10 minutes. it will make you thoroughly "understand" hinoki enabling you to extrapolate it to your own problems.
+reading the rest of this readme takes 10 minutes. it will make you thoroughly "understand" hinoki. hopefully that enables you to extrapolate to solve your own problems.

 <!--
 most of the things you'll learn can be combined in ... ways.